PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 - The Free plan includes everything early-stage companies need with a generous usage limit – 1 million events and 15k recordings per month.

 - The Scale plan unlocks advanced features, like group analytics and A/B testing.
-Your first 1 million events and 15k recordings each month are free – you pay for what you use thereafter.
+Your first 1 million events and 15k recordings each month are still free – you pay for what you use thereafter.

-- The Enterprise plan unlocks extra security, compliance and permissioning features in order to meet the needs of large businesses.
+- The Enterprise plan unlocks extra security, compliance, and permissioning features to meet the needs of large businesses.

 > **Are you an early-stage startup?** Get $50k in PostHog credit, and more, by joining [our PostHog for Startups program](/startups)!

-In order to compare PostHog and Pendo simply and easily, we’ll focus on comparing Pendo Engage to PostHog and include features from all pricing tiers.
+To make a clean comparison between PostHog and Pendo, we’ll focus on comparing Pendo Engage to PostHog and include features from all pricing tiers.

 ## Core features
 <div className="overflow-x-auto -mx-5 px-5">